redis-stack/redis-stack-docs/docs/stack/about/about-stack.md

     - /docs/stack/about
 ---

 Redis Stack is the best starting point for working with Redis.
 We've bundled together the best of the technology that we have to offer into an easy-to-use package.
-Redis Stack extends the core capabilities of Redis OSS and provides a complete developer experience for debugging and more.
+Redis Stack extends the core features of Redis OSS and provides a complete developer experience for debugging and more.

 In addition to all of the features of Redis OSS, Redis Stack supports: